1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 Keeping multiple, more complex projects on schedule will be even harder.
 After more delays were announced this spring, the new head of New York City Transit, Andy Byford, tried [intervening](https://www.wsj.com/articles/7-line-upgrade-means-more-delays-1524780156).
 The launch still got to pushed back to November.

+- one of biggest custom software components is overlaid signals
+- 90s confident L train quote "simulate existing signals in memory”

  -->